 Spiny iron plant is a perennial herbaceous species that has both fibrous roots and a tap root, it acts as an increaser with disturbance.
-Coupland and Johnson (1965) found that the fibrous roots were located within the top 30 cm of the soil surface, while the tap root could extend as deep as 1.8 m.
+Coupland and Johnson (1965) found that the fibrous roots were located within the top 30 cm of the soil surface, while the tap root extended down to 1.8 m.